standing-o/Mosquito_Counting/README.md

-# Prediction of # Mosquito with Regression
+# Prediction of the number of Mosquito with Regression
 - Prediction of the number of mosquito with weather dataset
 - Multiple Linear Regression, Polynomial Regression
 - Jun.
 11, 2020